Leopard-2019/Comparing-Classifiers/README.md

 <h2>Modelling</h2>
 Although, working with imbalance data is always a challenge for any particular Machine Learning Model, four models were considered for the analysis: KNN, Logistic Regression, Support Machine Vector, and Decision Tree.
-The metric used to estimate the optimum parameters for each model was 'roc_auc', since it works quite well for imbalance data
+The metric used to estimate the optimum parameters for each model was 'roc_auc', since it works quite well for imbalance data.
+The statistical results of the analysis are shown below:

+<h2>Evaluation</h2>
+As it can be observed,  the model with better metrics is Logistic Regression, although, it consumed more elapsed time for fitting than the rest of the models.
+However, the reason for that is that the option probability=True was used in this model, in order to be able to make it worked to generate a later its precision- recall curve.
+This type of curve works much better for moderate to large imbalanced data than the ROC-curve.
+This curve  indicates that the best model is the Decision Tree model (green line), which consumed less elapse time, and its metrics are not that far from the SVC.
+As a result, it was thought that the Decision Tree model was the winner for classifying this dataset.